 They say a picture’s worth a thousand words... but how much music is a picture worth?
 Or put another way, what does an image sound like?

-AI music generator companies have started adding image-to-music workflows that can turn any visuals into audio, ranging from songs to AI sound effects.
+However, during 2024 AI music generator companies started adding image-to-music features that automatically transform pictures into audio, ranging from songs to AI sound effects.

 In this article we’ll explore this topic in detail, providing tutorials and video demos that show you exactly how each service works.
 We also make some predictions about what's on the horizon for video-to-music workflows, particularly for AI film scoring techniques in video DAWs like Audio Design Desk.